LeeVo2408/README.md/README.md

 Disadvantages:
 -	Difficult in managing plugin
--	It does not allow sever-to-server federation
+-	It does not allow sever-to-server federation.

 ###### 2. [Buddy](https://buddy.works/)
 - Buddy is a CI/CD tool that is friendly and easy to use.
 It has a simple and intuitive user interface.
 Using the delivery pipeline, Buddy can build, test and deploy applications.